CommonEvaluationPlatform/CEP/README.md

 A note about proxies: If your system is behind a proxy, you'll want to ensure your environment is properly configured.
 Exact details vary by system, but the proxy needs to be available to apt / yum, curl, conda, etc.

+Prior to proceeding with the Chipyard setup, you'll need to install `libcrypto++-dev` package for your environment (as there is no conda recipe for libcrypto++).

+If using RHEL7, you need to ensure gcc 7.x.x+ is installed.
+This can be found in the `rhel-workstation-rhscl-7-rpms`  or `rhel-server-rhscl-7-rpms` repos, whose available is RHEL subscription dependent.
+Once the repo is enabled, the appropriate gcc can be installed by running `sudo yum install devtoolset-7-gcc-c++`.
+Once installed, you want to run `scl enable devtoolset-7 bash` (or whatever version you have installed) to ensure g++ maps to the new version.

 It is recommended you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
 This includes conda installation.

 Following these steps will result in initialization of all the CEP submodules.